In fact of Amazon’s 2.2 million third-party sellers worldwide, 86% sell in the U.S. marketplace, and 41% are even not located in the U.S.

 LCC Pros and Cons

-PROS: It provides the liability protection of a corporation without the corporate formalities, such as Board meetings, Shareholder meetings, minutes, etc. Also, it provides extra levels of management, such as Shareholders, Directors, Officers.
+PROS: It provides the liability protection of a corporation without the corporate formalities, such as Board meetings, Shareholder meetings, minutes, etc. Also, it provides extra levels of management, such as Shareholders, Directors, and Officers.
 Taxed the same as a sole proprietorship or 1 Member LLC.
 Or it’s a partnership or 2 or more Members.

 CONS: It’s usually more expensive to form than a DBA, and it requires more paperwork and formal behavior.